playfulprogramming/playfulprogramming/content/crutchcorn/posts/stop-outsourcing-your-react-opinions/index.md

 > I don't see the problem with this code?

-Well, while this code is syntatically correct, its got a major flaw hidden within: The data fetches in a waterfall pattern.
+Well, while this code is syntactically correct, it's got a major flaw hidden within: The data fetches in a waterfall pattern.
 The user's blog posts can't load until the profile is finished loading:

 ![TODO: Write alt](./with_waterfall.png)